Existence of small semi-vortex solutions for the cubic nonlinear Schr\"{o}dinger system with Rashba type Spin-Orbit coupling on $\mathbb{R}^2$: Abstract

 \section{Abstract}

-We consider the cubic nonlinear Schr\"{o}dinger system with Rashba type Spin-Orbit coupling (SOC) on $\mathbb{R}^2$, which is also called the Gross--Pitaevskii equation with SOC.
+We consider the cubic nonlinear Schr\"{o}dinger system with Rashba type Spin-Orbit Coupling (SOC) on $\mathbb{R}^2$.
 The system describes SO-coupled spinor BEC in physics.
-In the literature of physics, the existence of small semi-vortex solutions and small ground state is known.
-In the present paper, we give their mathematical proofs by finding minimizers of the energy under small mass constraint.
+In the literature of physics, the small semi-vortex solutions, small ground state, and the so-called mixed mode, which are mixture of semi-vortex solutions, are investigated.
+The semi-vortex solutions cause from the resonance on the essential spectrum of the linear operator.
+In the present paper, we give mathematical proofs of the existence of the semi-vortex and the ground state by finding minimizers of the energy under small mass constraint based on concentration compactness argument.
+Moreover, we also discuss the mixed modes in the case where all the coefficients of the nonlinear terms are equal.